-In Sections 8.2, variance for cluster and systematic sampling is decomposed in terms of between cluster and within cluster variances.
+In Section 8.2, variance for cluster and systematic sampling is decomposed in terms of between-cluster and within-cluster variances.
 We then provide an estimate for the relative efficiency of simple random sampling versus simple random cluster sampling.
 An example is provided to compare the variances for these two sampling methods.
-One should note that it is not uncommon to see examples that cluster sampling is much less efficient than the simple random sampling, as illustrated in this example.
+One should note that it is not uncommon to see examples that cluster sampling is much less efficient than simple random sampling, as illustrated in this example.

 Lesson 8: Ch.
 12.4-12.5 of Sampling by Steven Thompson, 3rd edition

-- know why and when to use systematic sampling,
+- Identify the appropriate reasons and situations to use systematic sampling,

-- know why and when to use repeated systematic sampling,
+- Identify the appropriate reasons and situations to use repeated systematic sampling,

-- compute relative efficiency of the cluster sampling compared to simple random sampling.
+- Compute the relative efficiency of the cluster sampling compared to simple random sampling.